 The Highlight: La Bourgogne!

-Officially my favourite wine route stop.
-Now here… we had the best time and decided to stay another hour.
+Officially my favorite wine route stop.
+Now here… we had the best time here, and decided to stay another hour.
 Then another 🙂

-The first thing you’ll notice hopping off the tram-bus – and you’ll probably not expect this one, as I know I wasn’t – are the five friendly family dogs, so friendly they will basically jump on your lap.
+The first thing you’ll notice when getting off the tram-bus – and you’ll probably not expect this one – are the five friendly family dogs, so friendly they will basically jump on your lap and stay there.

 La Bourgogne offers both wine tastings and olive oil tastings, and if you want to spend the night, you can do that as well.
 Although, when chatting with the owners, we asked about their lovely cottages & the option to book one for the Christmas/New Year’s, only to find out that they are is such a big demand, you basically have to book more than one year in advance…!